au-research/FAIR-data-101-training/1-findable/activities.md

 # Activities Findable Module #FAIR101

+## Connect
+Join the FAIR Data 101 Slack workspace and sign up for a Community Discussion slot (using the link emailed to you) if you have not yet had the opportunity to do so.

 ## Read
 Read the article where it all began: the FAIR Guiding Principles were first codified in [The FAIR Guiding Principles for scientific data management and